-Often, parents will reach an agreement between themselves about their kids and even if this is the case, it is still important to formalise the arrangements through the family courts.
+Often, parents will reach an agreement between themselves about their kids but even if this is the case, it is still important to formalise the arrangements through the family courts.
 This is typically in the form of a ‘parenting order’, which specifically outlines who the child will live with, the time they will spend with each parent and the allocation of parental responsibility.
 Unlike parenting plans, parenting orders are legally binding and enforceable in Court.

 How to apply for parenting orders

-When both parents agree on the terms of the parenting orders, the following documents will need to be signed and submitted to the Family Court of Australia:
+Once both parents agree on the terms of the parenting orders, the following documents will need to be signed and submitted to the Family Court of Australia:

 - Application for Consent Orders